-12 The reason that Plaintiff tried to explain in his earlier motion filed in September 2019, Dkt.
-4, that the requested injunction qualified as public injunctive relief was so that he could obtain the injunction from this Court, notwithstanding Uber's arbitration clause.
+The reason that Plaintiffs tried to explain in their earlier motion filed in September 2019, Dkt.
+4, that the requested injunction qualified as public injunctive relief was so that they could obtain the injunction from this Court, notwithstanding Lyft's arbitration clause.
 See id. at 14-15.
-However, this Court has indicated that it will address Plaintiff's Motion for Preliminary Injunction prior to addressing Uber's motion to compel arbitration.
-See Capriole v.
-Uber, Case No. 1:19-cv-11941-IT, Dkt.
-41 at 2 (stating that "the court still retains the power to grant interim relief, if otherwise justified, for the interval needed to resort to the arbitrator") (citing Next Step Med.
+However, this Court has already determined that it would address Plaintiffs' Motion for Preliminary Injunction prior to addressing Lyft's motion to compel arbitration.
+See Dkt.
+88 at 2 (stating that "the court still retains the power to grant interim relief, if otherwise justified, for the interval needed to resort to the arbitrator.") (citing Next Step Med.
 Co. v.
 Johnson & Johnson Int'l., 619 F3d 67, 70 (1st Cir.
-2010)).
-Thus, based on the conclusion that Plaintiff's motion for preliminary injunction should be decided before Uber's motion to compel arbitration, the Court need not even concern itself at this juncture with the question of whether Plaintiff's request qualifies as public injunctive relief (and whether Massachusetts law would recognize this same exception to arbitration as California law).
-However, Plaintiff reincorporates his argument from his previous motion for preliminary injunction, see Dkt.
-4 at 14-16 (and set forth the argument briefly below as well) that his request for this injunction cannot be limited by Uber's arbitration clause, in order to preserve this argument in the event that the Court of Appeals determines that Uber's motion to compel arbitration would need to be considered before Plaintiff's request for preliminary injunction.
+2010)); Tr.
+Hr'ing, March 16, 2020, at 17-19, 23.
+Thus, based on its conclusion that Plaintiffs' motion for preliminary injunction should be decided before Lyft's motion to compel arbitration, the Court need not even concern itself at this juncture with the question of whether Plaintiffs' request qualifies as public injunctive relief (and whether Massachusetts law would recognize this same exception to arbitration as California law).
+However, Plaintiffs reincorporate their argument from their previous motion for preliminary injunction, see Dkt.
+4 at 14-16 (and set forth the argument briefly below as well) that their request for this injunction cannot be limited by Lyft's arbitration clause, in order to preserve this argument in the event that the Court of Appeals determines that Lyft's motion to compel arbitration would need to be considered before Plaintiffs' request for preliminary injunction.

-can show likelihood of success on the merits of their misclassification claim, it is a foregone conclusion that Plaintiff can show the likelihood of success of the merits of his paid sick leave claim brought under § 148C (as Uber does not even pretend to comply with this statute).14
+148B(a)(2).13 As Plaintiffs can show likelihood of success on the merits of their misclassification claim, it is a foregone conclusion that Plaintiffs can show the likelihood of success of the merits of their paid sick leave claim brought under § 148C (as Lyft does not even pretend to comply with this statute).14

-Second, Plaintiff can show irreparable harm to themselves and other Uber drivers.
-Uber's ongoing refusal to acknowledge its drivers as employees, and thereby provide basic statemandated workplace protections including paid sick leave, poses an imminent, substantial risk of harm to its drivers.
-Drivers who are sick and stay home are not receiving state-mandated sick pay that they are in desperate need of immediately.15 Further, faced with the choice of staying home without pay and risking losing access to housing, food, and other necessities of living, Uber drivers across Massachusetts will continue working and thus further expose themselves to
+Second, Plaintiffs can show irreparable harm to themselves and other Lyft drivers.
+Lyft's ongoing refusal to acknowledge its drivers as employees, and thereby provide basic statemandated workplace protections including paid sick leave, poses an imminent, substantial risk of harm to its drivers.
+Drivers who are sick and stay home are not receiving state-mandated sick pay that they are in desperate need of immediately.15 Further, faced with the choice of staying